 You may not miss more than eight class hours and must attend all scheduled lab sessions due to the critical nature of the material.
 You must pass all exams with a minimum score of 70% to continue in the course.

 Limmer, D., & O'Keefe, M., (2016).
 Emergency Care.
 13th ed., Pearson Education, Inc.

 ISBN-10 0-13-402455-9 ISBN-13 978-0-13-402455-4

-You may purchase the book on your own- amazon or textbooks.com for example- or you can order through Best Practice Medicine during course registration for $100.
+You may purchase the book on your own, new or used- amazon or textbooks.com for example- or you can order through Best Practice Medicine during course registration for $100.
+You may also use the eText for this edition.
 The companion workbook is not required however you may use it to supplement your learning.

 A requirement of this course is to have access to a stable internet connection as there is regular online content in addition to online course exams.

 Please note: This price does not include the textbook which you may purchase on your own or you may also purchase through BPM during registration.

 There is a $300 Non-Refundable deposit required to hold your seat.

 The remaining $650.00 is due on the first day of class, February 5th 2018.
 Alternately you may mail checks to: